United States Army Corps of Engineers: 20th century

 The National Defense Act of 1916 authorized a reserve corps in the Army, and the Engineer Officers' Reserve Corps and the Engineer Enlisted Reserve Corps became one of the branches.
-Some of these personnel were called into active service for World War I.
+Some of these personnel were called into active service for World War I. An example of this was the 510th and 511th Engineer Service Battalions.
+These two military units were organized at Camp Lee, Va, and consisted of black soldiers (draftees), white officers, and non-commissioned officers.

 From the beginning, many politicians wanted the Corps of Engineers to contribute to both military construction and civil works.
 Assigned the military construction mission on 1 December 1941, after the Quartermaster Department struggled with the expanding mission, the Corps built facilities at home and abroad to support the U.S. Army and Air Force.
 During World War II the USACE program expanded to more than 27,000 military and industrial projects in a $15.3 billion mobilization effort.
 Included were aircraft, tank assembly, and ammunition plants; camps for 5.3 million soldiers; depots, ports, and hospitals; and the rapid construction of such landmark projects such as the Manhattan Project at Los Alamos, Hanford and Oak Ridge among other places, and the Pentagon, the Department of Defense headquarters across the Potomac from Washington, DC.

 In civilian projects, the Corps of Engineers became the lead federal navigation and flood control agency.
-Congress significantly expanded its civil works activities, becoming a major provider of hydroelectric energy and the country's leading provider of recreation, Its role in responding to natural disasters also grew dramatically, especially following the devastating Mississippi Flood of 1927.
+Congress significantly expanded its civil works activities, becoming a major provider of hydroelectric energy and the country's leading provider of recreation.
+Its role in responding to natural disasters also grew dramatically, especially following the devastating Mississippi Flood of 1927.
 In the late 1960s, the agency became a leading environmental preservation and restoration agency.

 In 1944, specially trained army combat engineers were assigned to blow up underwater obstacles and clear defended ports during the invasion of Normandy.
 During World War II, the Army Corps of Engineers in the European Theater of Operations was responsible for building numerous bridges, including the first and longest floating tactical bridge across the Rhine at Remagen, and building or maintaining roads vital to the Allied advance across Europe into the heart of Germany.
 In the Pacific theater, the "Pioneer troops" were formed, a hand-selected unit of volunteer Army combat engineers trained in jungle warfare, knife fighting, and unarmed jujitsu (hand-to-hand combat) techniques.
 Working in camouflage, the Pioneers cleared jungle, prepared routes of advance and established bridgeheads for the infantry, as well as demolishing enemy installations.

 Five commanding generals (chiefs of staff after the 1903 reorganization) of the United States Army held engineer commissions early in their careers.
 All transferred to other branches before being promoted to the top position.
 They were Alexander Macomb, George B. McClellan, Henry W. Halleck, Douglas MacArthur, and Maxwell D. Taylor.